A-Hoenig/Project-One/README.md

 ![Montserrat Font Example](assets/readme-images/montserrat-sample.png)

-<a href="https://fonts.google.com/specimen/Freehand?query=freehand">Freehand</a> used only for the Site Title and the photographers signature.
+<a href="https://fonts.google.com/specimen/Freehand?query=freehand">Freehand</a> Used only for the Site Title and the photographers signature.

 ![Freehand Font Example](assets/readme-images/freehand-sample.png)